Post updated: December 4, 2020

 Groan, right?
 It’s a sore spot for many freelancers—mostly because it’s undeniably tough.
 Aim too high, and you’re worried that you’ll send prospective clients running for the hills.
 But, quote too low, and you feel like you’re leaving money on the table.

-As a result, knowing just what price to spit out when a client asks that dreaded, “So… what are your rates?” question inspires plenty of second-guessing and sweaty palms.
+Knowing just what price to spit out when a client asks that dreaded, “So… what are your rates?” question inspires plenty of second-guessing and sweaty palms.

 Why?
 Well, not only does that willy-nilly approach hold you back from ever coming up with an actual fee structure that you can lean on for each and every project, but it can also limit you from reaching your income goals.
 When you fire off individual prices without an overarching strategy in place, it’s hard to know how those different pieces fit into your overall freelance business.